Teeth Whitening in O’Fallon, IL

 At-home teeth whitening products are widely available at stores, but results may vary.
 If done improperly, teeth whitening strips, charcoal powder, and other at-home whitening treatments could wind up causing more harm than good.
 Specifically, for patients with underlying oral health issues.

 For the best results with at-home teeth whitening, it’s best to discuss options with your dentist.
 Home bleaching with custom trays and sheer white strips are two cost-effective at-home whitening treatments that when supervised by a dental professional can give you the whitening results you desire.
+To see whether teeth whitening is right for you, try our cosmetic dentistry qualification form.

 Why Professional Teeth Whitening is Safer Than At-Home Whitening